Maryland: 19th century

 Influenced by a changing economy, revolutionary ideals, and preaching by ministers, numerous planters in Maryland freed their slaves in the 20 years after the Revolutionary War.
 Across the Upper South the free black population increased from less than 1% before the war to 14% by 1810.
 Abolitionists Harriet Tubman and Frederick Douglass were born slaves during this time in Dorchester County and Talbot County, respectively.

 During the War of 1812, the British military attempted to capture Baltimore, which was protected by Fort McHenry.
-During this bombardment the song "Star-Spangled Banner" was written by Francis Scott Key; it was later adopted as the national anthem.
+During its bombardment, the song "The Star-Spangled Banner" was written by Francis Scott Key; it was later adopted as the national anthem.

-The National Road (U.S. Hwy 40 today) was authorized in 1817 and ran from Baltimore to St. Louis—the first federal highway.
-The Baltimore and Ohio Railroad (B&O) was the first chartered railroad in the United States.
-It opened its first section of track for regular operation in 1830 between Baltimore and Ellicott City, and in 1852 it became the first rail line to reach the Ohio River from the eastern seaboard.
+National Road, later renamed U.S. Route 40, was authorized in 1817 as the federal highway, and ran from Baltimore to St. Louis.
+The Baltimore and Ohio Railroad, the first chartered railroad in the United States, opened its first section of track for regular operation in 1830 between Baltimore and Ellicott City, and in 1852 it became the first rail line to reach the Ohio River from the eastern seaboard.

 Civil War

-The state remained with the Union during the Civil War, due in significant part to demographics and Federal intervention.
+The state remained in the Union during the American Civil War, due in significant part to demographics and Federal intervention.
 The 1860 census, held shortly before the outbreak of the civil war, showed that 49% of Maryland's African Americans were free.